SunGard-Labs/grunt-sg-release/README.md

 Name prefix of the branch used as a temporary release branch in your repository.

+#### options.commitMessagePrefix
+Type: `String`
+Default value: ''

+Prefix to be added before the commit messages below.
+It's just an empty string by default.
+Also note that a space will be always added between the prefix and the message.

 #### options.mergeToDevelopMsg
 Type: `String`
 Default value: 'Merge into develop'